Instant Pot Mexican Rice

 - Add the salt, chili powder, ground cumin, garlic powder, dried oregano, tomato sauce and rinsed rice.
 Stir.

-- Stir and fluff rice and serve, with chopped fresh cilantro if desired.
+- Stir and fluff rice.
+Serve, with chopped fresh cilantro if desired.

 Notes